 Yes.
 Although you many not register for courses with time conflicts, you may add yourself to the waiting lists of courses that have time conflicts with courses for which you are registered or with other courses that you have waitlisted.
 If you are notified via e-mail that a seat is now available for a waitlisted class, you must drop any course for which you are registered that has a time conflict before you may register for the waitlisted course.

-All waiting lists will be discontinued the week before the semester begins.
+All waiting lists will be discontinued the first Friday of the first regularly scheduled week of the semester .
 You may still add or drop a class through Badger Web through the first week of class.
 After the first week, an instructor’s signature is required to add a course.
+Add cards will not be accepted during the time in which the waitlist is active.
 Though your registration will still show that you are waitlisted for a class after the system has stopped notifying students, this is to provide professors the opportunity to add students into their class according to the waitlist if the professor so chooses.

 Classes and labs that are co-requisite must be registered for, together.
 Therefore, you will need to waitlist on classes and labs that are co-requisite at the same time.

 All holds must be cleared prior to any registration activity (this includes waitlisted classes).

 As long as you are still within the 24 hour window (or 12 hour window during the first week of school) you can add the class by going to the Add or Drop Classes screen in Badger Web.
 You will then need to type in the CRN in the Add Classes Worksheet and click submit changes.
 This will register you for the class, and not put you on the waiting list.